 Cambridge Butterfly Conservatory

 For up-to-date information and details on the Cambridge Butterfly Conservatory, we recommend you visit their website.
-For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 More about Cambridge Butterfly Conservatory

 Cambridge Butterfly Conservatory boasts over 2,000 butterflies in their immense and superb tropical garden, not to mention birds, tropical plants, turtles and bugs, including scorpions and tarantulas.
 Its 2,322-square-metre (25,000-square-foot) facility includes the tropical gardens, research space and education program that seeks to inform visitors and promote conservation around the world.

 The Cambridge Butterfly Conservatory is a great attraction for families, anyone needing full accessibility, or as part of a date to celebrate a special occasion.
 There is a robust calendar of special events held on the grounds including BugFeast and Woolly Bear Weekends.

 Since 2001, the Cambridge Butterfly Conservatory has been welcoming visitors to their tropical paradise brimming with butterflies.
 Inside the spectacular tropical gardens are over 40 species of butterflies including the Monarch Butterfly, Golden Birdwing, Emerald Swallowtail, Rice Paper, and Silver-Spotted Flambeau.
 These butterflies all come from farmers based in Costa Rica and the Philippines while still in their cocoons.
 Upon arrival, the cocoons are hung in the Emergence Window where each butterfly emerges into the world.
 And guests can witness this incredible event during their visit.
 When ready, the butterflies then go into the main garden.